-A building development approval (certification), also known as a building permit, is needed before you start construction on most types of domestic or commercial building works.
-Council does not provide certification services; you will need to engage a registered private certifier.
+Building certification (also known as a building permit) is needed before you start construction on most types of domestic or commercial building works.
+This applies whether you are doing the building work yourself or using a licensed builder.

-Building approval (certification) is required for most building works, including but not limited to:
+Most building works require certification, including but not limited to:

 - new dwellings